s-holst/tinyrv/README.md

 cd tests
 python3 linux.py
 ```
-Takes 3-4 minutes on a reasonable fast machine and recent python.
+Takes less than two minutes on a reasonable fast machine and recent python.

 ## Related